Selivus07/AltManagerCmds/README.md

    - Enter the game's Place ID
    - RAM will automatically launch separate Roblox instances for each account

-### Script Setup Instructions
-1. Purchase and install either SirHurt or Xeno executor (Sirhurt is paid, Xeno is free)
-2. Configure the script with your accounts:

 ```lua
 -- Alt Control Script Configuration
 _G.prefix = "/" -- Command prefix